vuejs/vue-loader/docs/migrating.md

 - `transformToRequire` (now renamed to `transformAssetUrls`)

-The following option has been changed to resourceQuery:
+The following option has been changed to `resourceQuery`:

 - `shadowMode` (now use inline resource queries, e.g. `foo.vue?shadow`)